Road & Travel Magazine

 Ever worry about leaving your poor car all alone on the street?
 Even the best security systems can be bypassed by the clever crook.
 Here are a few suggestions that might seem a bit unusual, but will help alleviate your "latch key" car guilt.

-2. Don't organize your car interior after the weekend.
-The average criminal will mistake the mess for a vehicle that already has been ransacked.
+2. Don't organize your car interior post-weekend.
+Criminals will mistake the mess for a vehicle that already has been ransacked.

 3. Leave a key and detailed directions to a bigger and better-equipped car that's nearby.

 4. Create a mannequin of a thief, such as you would a more traditional Halloween scarecrow.
-Place it inside the vehicle to deter any subsequent criminals.
+Place it inside the vehicle to scare off any subsequent criminals.

 5. Surround your car with visible trip wires, which when tripped activate a tape recording of a bomb ticking.